mukkino/Find-WebLinks/README.md

 - Use independent append/new modes for output, CSV log, and failed URL files.
 - Process URL lists sequentially or in parallel.
 - Deduplicate and sort files before or after a scraping run.
+- Clean failed or stale maintenance temporary files created by deduplication and sorting.
 - Run standalone maintenance commands without fetching URLs.
 - Protect against dangerous file collisions.
 - Warn when failure rates are high.